Riccardo Beretta: Work

 With Valerio Carubba he worked on the poster design for Performat, the limited edition, long-playing record, composed by Marcella Vanzo for the festival Performa 09 in New York City.

 In 2010 he took part in the group exhibition IBRIDO (“Hybryd”) at the PAC, Pavilion of Contemporary Art (Milan), curated by Giacinto Di Pietrantonio and Francesco Garutti.
 In 2010 he also exhibited in Low Déco show, curated by Alessandro Rabottini, inside the Villa Necchi Campiglio (Milan), producing a special work for the Villa’s garden.
 Beretta leaned against a tree a wooden inlay sculpture which imitates a marble surface.
-The work wanted to evoke the research on the surfaces made by the architect Piero Portaluppi, who build the Villa in the years 1932-1935, experiencing a synthesis between Art Deco and Modern architecture.
+The work wanted to evoke the research on the surfaces made by the architect Piero Portaluppi, who built the Villa in the years 1932-1935, experiencing a synthesis between Art Deco and Modern architecture.

 Ricordare tutto Dimenticare tutto (Remembering Everything Forgetting All)

 Ricordare tutto Dimenticare tutto ("Remembering Everything Forgetting All") is Riccardo Beretta’s graduation thesis, discussed at the Academy of Fine Arts of Brera, in Milan, on July 16, 2007.
 The texts, of which the thesis was composed, had been previously put into and developed within the Italian version of the Wikipedia project.
 Since 22 January 2007 he has created Alighiero Boetti’s entry, composed another entry on the architect Ettore Sottsass in Wikiquote and “reviewed” five movies directed by Werner Herzog: Fata Morgana, Land of Silence and Darkness, The Great Ecstasy of Woodcarver Steiner, La Soufrière and Lessons of Darkness.